mbilab/Web-tutorial/unit/css/README.md

 }
 ```

-## Step 6: The banner should be fixed when the page is scrolled
+## Step 6: The banner and navbar should be fixed when the page is scrolled

-Change position to "fixed" in #banner
+Change position to "fixed" in #banner and #navbar

 ```
+#navbar {
+  position: fixed;
+}

 #banner {
   position: fixed;
 }